oshirohugo/oshirohugo.github.io/README.md

-# My github page
+# My GitHub page

-This code should not be seeing by anybody, it's hacked and terrible 😆.
+Nobody should see this code, it's hacked and terrible 😆.